PSGraph: Differentially Private Streaming Graph Synthesis by Considering Temporal Dynamics: Evaluation

-Recalling~\autoref{subsec:community_determination}, in the community determination phase, \method assesses whether there has been a significant change in the current graph compared to the previous time.
+\mypara{Impact of the Community Judgment} Recalling~\autoref{subsec:community_determination}, in the community determination phase, \method assesses whether there has been a significant change in the current graph compared to the previous timestamp.
 If the change is small, the previously partitioned community remains unchanged; otherwise, the community undergoes re-partitioning.
 In this section, we validate the effectiveness of the community judgment.
 Specifically, during the phase of community determination, we perform re-partitioning each time (called \method-R1) and keep the other procedures unchanged.
-Then, we compare the performance between \method and \method-R1. \autoref{fig:ablation_repart_comm_2_metric} illustrates the comparison results on two metrics.
+Then, we compare the performance between \method and \method-R1. \autoref{fig:ablation_repart_comm_2_metric} illustrates the comparison results on the two metrics.

 \method demonstrates significantly superior performance compared to \method-R1 across three datasets, with the exception of the Cit-HepPh dataset.
 The reason is that the Cit-HepPh dataset exhibits low relationships between various timestamps, unlike the other three datasets, which display high coherence.
 Consequently, \method-R1 does not yield a pronounced advantage in the Cit-HepPh dataset.
 In contrast, \method effectively leverages the temporal coherence present in the other datasets. \method retains previous community partitions in moments of small variations, thus conserving the privacy budget for information perturbation in the subsequent phase.
 This operation ensures the utility of synthetic streaming graphs.
 From this, we find that whether streaming graphs with drastic changes or streaming graphs with low variations, \method can achieve outstanding performance, which underscores the importance of community judgment.
-We also provide the comparison results on the other three metrics in~\autoref{subsubsec:appendix_ablation_community_judge}.
+We also provide the comparison results on the other three metrics in~\autoref{sec:appendix_ablation_study}.